Many-Body Perturbation Theory for Driven Dissipative Quasiparticle Flows and Fluctuations

 We have analyzed two commonly used self-energies, the 2B and $GW$ approximations, and provide physical interpretations of the resulting Lesser and Greater Keldysh components of the self-energy, each of which contain information about correlations induced by the addition and removal of particles from the bath, respectively.
 In the Coulombic-only $GW$ the Coulomb interactions are screened only by the charge densities, however, in this more general formalism screening is affected by the fluctuations of particle numbers introduced by hopping between the bath and system.
 The current framework is general and thus allows to expand beyond these approximations and include vertex terms responsible for dissipative higher order couplings among quasiparticles.\cite{Shirley1996,Schindlmayr1998,Takada2002,Bruneval2005,Stefanucci2014,Pavlyukh2016,PhysRevB.106.165129}

-The simplicity and general applicability of the introduced formalism opens the door for further study of large size open quantum systems with long-range interactions.
-From the breaking of $\Phi$-derivability with the inclusion of dissipative terms, the diagrammatic expansion allow for the calculation of decoherence rates and energy dissipation from first principles, and capture the detailed interplay between coherent dynamics and dissipation leading to emergence of new behaviors.
+The simplicity and general applicability of the introduced formalism opens the door for further study of large size open quantum systems with long-range interactions. { The diagrammatic expansion enables the calculation of decoherence rates and energy dissipation from first principles, providing a controlled framework to investigate unconventional behavior arising from the interplay between driving and dissipation.
+In particular, we uncover an exotic quasiparticle stabilization mechanism, in which dissipation-induced correlation strongly suppress the linewidth, yielding values far narrower than in the corresponding noninteracting system.}

-\textit{Acknowledgments---} This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Basic Energy Sciences, Scientific Discovery through Advanced Computing (SciDAC) program under Award Number DE-SC0022198.
+\textit{Acknowledgments—} This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Basic Energy Sciences, Scientific Discovery through Advanced Computing (SciDAC) program under Award Number DE-SC0022198.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC Award No. BES-ERCAP0032056.

 GS and EP acknowledge funding from Ministero Università e Ricerca PRIN under Grant Agreement No. 2022WZ8LME, from INFN through project TIME2QUEST, from European Research Council MSCA-ITN TIMES under Grant Agreement No. 101118915, and from Tor Vergata University through project TESLA.